Trivernis/discordbot.js/README.md

 A bot that does the discord thing.

+Installation
+---

+You can easily install everything with npm `npm i`.
+If you run into an error see the [discord.js installation guide](https://github.com/discordjs/discord.js#installation) or open an issue.
+If you run into an error with `ffmpeg-binaries` try using nodejs `v10.15.0`

+Running
+---

 `node bot.node [--token=<DiscordBotToken>] [--ytapi=<GoogleApiKey>] [--owner=<DiscordTag>] [--prefix=<Char>] [--game=<String>] [-i=<Boolen>]`

 The arguments are optional because the token and youtube-api-key that the bot needs to run can also be defined in the config.json in the bot's directory: